 Lake Tahoe Running, Walking & Hiking

 Say the name Ritz-Carlton and immediately luxury comes to mind.
-Even though The Ritz-Carlton, Lake Tahoe is relatively young (it opened in 2009), its $300 million construction cost guaranteed luxury from day one.
-What makes the Ritz-Carlton, Lake Tahoe unique is its location, which is mid-mountain at Northstar California ski resort.
+What makes the Ritz-Carlton, Lake Tahoe unique is its location, which is mid-mountain at Northstar Ski Resort.
 That positioning means there is ski-in/ski-out access to the slopes.
-Of course, it being...read more
+Of course, it being The Ritz there is a slope-side concierge to ensure that ski and boarding gear is waiting just outside the door.
+The amenities don’t end...read more

 Lake Tahoe Running, Walking & Hiking